Cleeng/cleeng-wp-plugin/readme.txt

 2. Activate it in "Plugins" menu in WordPress.
 3. Within the right hand site of your edit pages (blog and pages) the Cleeng widget should appear.
-4. To be able to protect and charge for your content, you first need to sign-up with Cleeng as a publisher.
+4. To be able to protect and charge for your content, you need to sign-up with Cleeng as a publisher.
 Check cleeng.com for more information.

+NOTE: Cleeng is currently in Private Beta, but by signing up on cleeng.com you are able to fully try us out.

 == Frequently Asked Questions ==